xzovin00/Agile-and-Scrum/README.md

 # Agile-Kanban-and-Scrum
-My notes on the Agile and Scrum course from Google.
+My notes on the "Learn about Agile project management and SCRUM" course from Google.
+The course can be found here shorturl.at/ejnoF.